esmailkeshtkar/JavaTetris/README.md

 # JavaTetris
-Tetris game made in Java.
+A simple 2D Tetris Game made in Java with GUI, scoring, and level progression.